bsullivan44/data_for_cosmonauts/README.md

 ## Motivation

-The motivation behind this course is introduce marxists and comrades to evidential thinking, in the use of data science and machine learning.
-Marxists and comrades are often  acquainted with statistics, they read economics, history, they use historical evidence to weigh in on academic and public political debates.
+The motivation behind this course is introduce Marxists and comrades to evidential thinking, in the use of data science and machine learning.

+* Marxists and comrades are often  acquainted with statistics, they read economics, history, they use historical evidence to weigh in on academic and public political debates.
 They are sophisticated reasoners.

-Therefore the course was designed to help political persons, persons who by their practice, constantly make arguments and points, by teaching a new set of statistical-computational tools to further substantiate these propositions.
+* Therefore the course was designed to help political persons, persons who by their practice, constantly make arguments and points, by teaching a new set of statistical-computational tools to further substantiate these propositions.

 ## Syllabus